relrod/dagd-snap/README.md

 This is a Haskell rewrite of the http://da.gd/ site (originally PHP).

-It is written in the Snap framework and uses snaplet-mysql-simple for DB access.
+It is written in the Snap framework and uses snaplet-postgresql-simple for DB access.

 It is licensed under the same Apache-2.0 license as the original site.